kojimizu/ML/README.md

 # Machine Learning Archive
 The below is an simple introduction of useful books for statistical modeling and proeprocessing/feature engineering.
+All codes are based on tidyverse-principle, and for users not used to tidyverse, the 5-day workshop for tidyverse is recommended (the materials are [here](https://tidy-ds.wjakethompson.com/)).

 ## ML Overview
 ### 1. Applied Machine Learning